sciapp/sampledb/docs/developer_guide/api.rst

-    :>json bool is_hidden: whether or not the instrument is hidden :>json list instrument_scientists: the instrument scientists' IDs :>json number location_id: the instrument location's ID
+    :>json bool is_hidden: whether or not the instrument is hidden :>json list instrument_scientists: the instrument scientists' IDs :>json number location_id: the instrument location's ID :>jaon number fed_id: The instrument ID on the partner component if federated, else `null` :>jaon number component_id: The partner component's ID if federated, else `null`
     :statuscode 200: no error
     :statuscode 404: the instrument does not exist